 Exercises for autogenic training

 Now we've talked long and hard about the theory behind autogenic training.
 Now it's time to finally look at the practical implementation!
-There are countless possibilities that you can adapt to your individual preferences and needs.
+There are countless possibilities, which you can individually adapt to your preferences and Needs customize.
 We'll give you an example that you can try out and modify.
-Let's get started!
+Let's go!

 Find a quiet place, sit comfortably but upright and close your eyes.
 Take a few deep breaths in and out.
 Say softly to yourself, "I am completely calm."
 Then direct your attention to your arms and say the following phrase several times, "My arms are getting heavier and heavier."
 Then repeat, "I am very still."